Vallahades: History and culture

-The Vallahades were descendants of Greek-speaking Eastern Orthodox Christians from southwestern Greek Macedonia who probably converted to Islam gradually and in several stages between the 16th and 19th centuries.
+The Vallahades were descendants of Greek-speaking Eastern Orthodox Christians from southwestern Greek Macedonia, with their conversion to Islam likely occurring in stages between the 16th and 19th centuries.
 The Vallahades themselves attributed their conversion to the activities of two Greek Janissary sergeants (Ottoman Turkish: çavuş) in the late 17th century who were originally recruited from the same part of southwestern Macedonia and then sent back to the area by the sultan to proselytize among the Greek Christians living there.

 However, historians believe it more likely that the Vallahades adopted Islam during periods of Ottoman pressures on landowners in western Macedonia following a succession of historical events that influenced Ottoman government policy towards Greek community leaders in the area.
-These events ranged from the Russo-Turkish War of 1768–74, and especially the repercussions of the Orlov Revolt in the Peloponnese, the period of Albanian dominance in Macedonia called by Greeks the 'Albanokratia', and the policies of Ali Pasha of Ioannina, who governed areas of western Greek Macedonia and Thessaly as well as most of Epirus in the late 18th and early 19th centuries.
+These events ranged from the Russo-Turkish War of 1768–1774, and especially the repercussions of the Orlov Revolt in the Peloponnese, during the period when Albanians exerted significant influence in Macedonia, referred to by some Greek sources as 'Albanokratia', and the policies of Ali Pasha of Ioannina, who governed areas of western Greek Macedonia and Thessaly as well as most of Epirus in the late 18th and early 19th centuries.

 The first who is thought to describe Vallahades was François Pouqueville, who visited the area in early 19th c.
 He doesn't mention them as "Vallahades" and he confuses them with Turks from Vardar.
 However, those "Turks" are identified as Vallahades from the names of their villages mentioned by Pouqueville.
 A credible mid 19th c. source is the Greek B. Nikolaides who visited the area and interviewed local Vallahades and recorded oral traditions about their origins, customs etc. His work was published in French in 1859.
 They are also described by the Greek author and traveller B.D.
 Zotos Molossos in 1887.

 The culture of the Vallahades did not differ much from that of the local Christian Orthodox Greek Macedonians, with whom they shared the same Greek Macedonian dialect, surnames, and even knowledge of common relatives.
 De Jong has shown how the frequent Vallahades self-reference to their identity as Turks was simply used as a synonym for Muslims.
 However, De Jong questioned whether they were of pure Greek origin, suggesting that they were probably of mixed Greek, Vlach, Slav, and Albanian origin but had come to speak Greek as their first language because that was the main language used by most people of Christian Orthodox origin in southwestern Macedonia and was also the language later promoted for official use by Ali Pasha.